Synonyms / Other Terms Used

 Brugger (1995) studied two pictograms differing just slightly from the ÖNORM A 3011 variant shown above using the Comprehensibility Estimation method.
 The varying bearing of the head seemed to be not relevant as both variants reached identical results.

 In a follow up Comprehension Test conducted in Austria (Brugger, 1995) the three pictograms marked with 1) to 3) were examined.
-With scores above 80 all variants tested passed the required limits.
-Since the results revealed just slight differences, it was decided to use the pictogram marked with 1), which reached the highest comprehension score according to ISO 9186.
+The results for the three pictograms revealed just slight differences and with scores above 80 all variants tested passed the required limits.
+The pictogram marked with 1) reached the best comprehension score according to ISO 9186 and the highest percentage of perfectly correct answers, and so it was selected as symbol for the standard

 Recommendations